 If you’re more a video type person, no worries.
 Coach Elise recorded her favorite five tips below, so give that a watch.
 But if you’d rather read, let’s get started.

-Identify Any Hurdles
+Identify Any Hurdles to Vulnerability

 In order to practice vulnerability, you first need to be aware of what vulnerability is.
 So we don’t totally botch this, we decided to borrow Brené’s definition verbatim.
 She defines vulnerability as “The definition of vulnerability is uncertainty, risk, and emotional exposure.”